 Next we have to define the correctness of an implementation w.r.t. a given specification.
 A simple approach could require that the values of the specification are all and only the values of the implementation.
 However, this is not reasonable for non-strict languages.
+For instance, consider

+'''

-For instance, consider nums'spec n = n : nums'spec (n+1)
+nums'spec n = n : nums'spec (n+1)

+'''

-Since nums ' spec does not reduce to a value (its evaluation does not terminate), any other operation (of the same type) that does not reduce to a value would be correct w.r.t. this specification, e.g.:
+Since nums'spec has no value as a result (its evaluation to some value does not terminate), any other operation (of the same type) without a result value would be correct w.r.t. this specification, e.g.:

+'''

 nums n = n : nums n

+'''

 Obviously, this is not intended.
-If we put the specification and the implementation in an identical context (e.g., by applying "take 2" to nums 'spec and nums), then we might obtain different results.
+If we put the specification and the implementation in an identical context (e.g., applying "take 2" to nums' spec and nums), then we might obtain different results.
 This motivates the following definition.

 Definition 3 (Equivalence, Correctness).
 Let $f_1, f_2$ be operations of type $\tau \to \tau'$ . $f_1$ is equivalent to $f_2$ iff, for any expression $E_1, E_1 \stackrel{}{\to} v$ iff $E_2 \stackrel{}{\to} v$ , where v is a value and $E_2$ is obtained from $E_1$ by replacing any occurrence of $f_1$ with $f_2$ .
-An implementation f is correct w.r.t. a specification $f^{spec}$ iff f and $f^{spec}$ are equivalent when applied to expressions satisfying $f^{pre}$ .
+An implementation f is correct w.r.t. a specification $f^{spec}$ if f and $f^{spec}$ are equivalent when applied to expressions satisfying $f^{pre}$ .

 The correctness of an implementation w.r.t. a specification imposes an equality of two sets of result values.
-The implementation could produce a value more or less times than the specification in the sense that the same expression has "substantially" distinct derivations to the same value.
-Furthermore, equivalent operations could differ in contexts that do not yield any result.
-For instance, the evaluation of one operation could diverge where an equivalent operation might terminate with a failure or some exception.
+The implementation could produce a value more or less times than the specification in the sense that the same expression has distinct derivations to the same value.
+Furthermore, we do not require that equivalent operations must have the same failure or non-termination behavior.
+For instance, the evaluation of one operation could diverge where an equivalent operation might terminate with a failure or some exception, e.g., due to black hole detection [19], on the same input.

-Intuitively, two operations are equivalent if it is impossible to detect any difference between them in any application context.
-If operations do not produce values or produce some values as well as failures, the consideration of an application context is important.
-For instance, consider the following alternative implementation of sorting a list based on an operation idsorted that is the identity on sorted lists:
+Intuitively, two operations are equivalent if it is impossible to detect any difference between them in any context.
+If operations do not produce values or produce some values as well as failures, the consideration of a context is important.
+For instance, consider the following alternative implementation of sorting a list based on an operation idSorted that is the identity on sorted lists: